technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 ![Graphical user interface, text, application, Word Description automatically generated](./media/image77.png)

-8. From the top pane go to **Options** pane, select **Encrypt** to encrypt the message.
+7. From the top pane go to **Options** pane, select **Encrypt** to encrypt the message.

 ![A screenshot of a computer Description automatically generated](./media/image78.png)

-9. Once you've successfully encrypted the message, you should see a notice that says "**Encrypt: This message is encrypted.
+8. Once you've successfully encrypted the message, you should see a notice that says "**Encrypt: This message is encrypted.
 Recipients can't remove encryption.**"

 ![A screenshot of a computer screen Description automatically generated](./media/image79.png)

-10. Select **Send** to send the message.
+9. Select **Send** to send the message.

 ![Graphical user interface, text, email Description automatically generated](./media/image80.png)

-In the trial account you will not have the privilege to send any email but you can check out the following steps to understand how to test the template when you have your own licenses.
+**Note**: In the trial account you will not have the privilege to send any email but you can check out the following steps to understand how to test the template when you have your own licenses.
 Your mail will not be able to reach the receiver from your current tenant.

-11. Sign in to your personal email account and open the message from Adele Vance.
+10. Sign in to your personal email account and open the message from Adele Vance.
 If you sent this email to a Microsoft account (like
     @outlook.com) the encryption may be processed automatically and you will see the message automatically.

-**Note:** If you sent the email to another email service like (@google.com), you may have to perform the next steps to process the encryption and read the message.
+**Note**: If you sent the email to another email service like (@google.com), you may have to perform the next steps to process the encryption and read the message.
 You may need to check your junk or spam folder for the message.

-12. Select **Read the message**.
+11. Select **Read the message**.

-13. Without having social IDs activated, there is no button to authenticate with your Google account.
+12. Without having social IDs activated, there is no button to authenticate with your Google account.

-14. Select **Sign in with a One-time passcode** to receive a limited time passcode.
+13. Select **Sign in with a One-time passcode** to receive a limited time passcode.

-15. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.
+14. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.

-16. Copy the passcode, paste it in to the OME portal and select **Continue**.
+15. Copy the passcode, paste it in to the OME portal and select **Continue**.

-17. Review the encrypted message.
+16. Review the encrypted message.

 You have successfully tested the modified default OME template with deactivated social IDs.